-The following Question and Answer sheet addresses the effort, roll out, campaign, criteria, evaluation, vetting and selection process.
+The following Q&A addresses the effort, roll out, campaign, criteria, evaluation, vetting,

 Q: How much is LACMA giving to qualified medical practices?

-A: In September 2021, the LACMA board of directors approved $100,000 to be used for $5,000 grants for small, independent medical practices.
+A: In September 2021, the LACMA board of directors approved $100,000 to be used for $5,000 grants to be distributed to small, independent medical practices.
 Twenty practices overall will benefit from the effort.

 Q: How do practices qualify for the grants?

-A: Practices need to apply and meet criteria.
+A: Practices need to apply and meet the following criteria:

-Practice does not have any legal liabilities, judgments, or medical board investigations.
+Practice does not have any legal liabilities, judgments, liens, or medical board investigations

 Practice has fewer than 10 providers.